Roger Williams (Texas politician): 2012

 In June 2011, Williams announced that he was dropping his Senate bid to instead run for Texas's 25th congressional district.
 The district was a newly drawn district stretching from central Austin to Burleson.
 Congressional district 25 has been cited as one of Texas's most gerrymandered districts.
-Williams does not live in the district; his home in Weatherford is in Texas's 12th congressional district.
+Williams began residing in the district the year of the election.

 Williams ranked first with 25% of the vote and qualified for a runoff election.
 Wes Riddle ranked second with 15%.
 In the July 31 runoff, Williams defeated Riddle, 58% to 42%.
 In the November general election, Williams defeated Democratic nominee Elaine Henderson, 58%–37%.

 2014

 In the November 4 general election, Williams defeated Democrat Marco Montoya and Libertarian John Betz, receiving 107,120 votes (60.22%) to Montoya's 64,463 (36.24%) and Betz's 6,300 (3.54%).
 Williams unsuccessfully challenged National Republican Congressional Committee chair Greg Walden of Oregon in Walden's bid for reelection as chair after the election.